Yued: Yuat artefacts workshop

-In July 1986, the "Yued artefact workshop" was developed by Edward Mippy.
+In July 1986, the "Yued artefact workshop" was developed by Mippy.
 This workshop was held in Church Hall and taught adults in the Yued Community to handcraft artefacts such as boomerangs, spears, spear throwers, shields and traditional Yued-style huts called maya-maya.
 The name for the workshop was officiated as the "Yued Nyoongar Kaat Maya", meaning "Headquarters of the Yued people".
 The artefacts produced often facilitated monthly celebrations within the Yued community.

-Commercial sales of the artefacts were made in local outlets including the Moora Service Station, Walebing Roadhouse and local Arts and Crafts exhibitions.
+Commercial sales of the artefacts were made in local outlets including the Moora Service Station, Walebing Roadhouse and local arts and crafts exhibitions.
 The program received government funding by the Western Australian Department of Employment, Education & Training, and enrolled trainees had an official contract where they worked 20 hours a week in exchange for $150 weekly allowance.

-The workshop was officiated in February 1990, with favourable reviews from the general community with an article published saying:"Aborigines in the Wheatbelt town of Moora ... are turning their hand to commerce and in the process discovering talents they did not realise they had.
-Four hours of classes a day teach them to make various artefacts from the area, including boomerangs, spear throwers, bullroarers, lizards, snakes, didgeridoos and 206 shields which they hope to sell at tourist outlets in and around Perth."Mippy's death in 1992 and a later lack of funding initially left the future of the workshop uncertain.
+The workshop was officiated in February 1990, with favourable reviews from the general community with an article published saying:Aborigines in the Wheatbelt town of Moora ... are turning their hand to commerce and in the process discovering talents they did not realise they had.
+Four hours of classes a day teach them to make various artefacts from the area, including boomerangs, spear throwers, bullroarers, lizards, snakes, didgeridoos and 206 shields which they hope to sell at tourist outlets in and around Perth.Mippy's death in 1992 and a later lack of funding initially left the future of the workshop uncertain.
 However, government funding revived, leading to a new building being created to facilitate the workshops in 1995.
 The workshops were praised as a form of cultural and economic empowerment for the Yued people, although they were criticised by some.